CraigCav/mimosa-karma/README.md

 ===========

 ## Overview
-This is a Mimosa module for starting up a Karma test suite alongside Mimosa in order to get instant feedback on your tests whenever your code changes.
+This is a Mimosa module for starting up a Karma test suite alongside Mimosa.
+This enables mimosa to give you instant feedback on your tests whenever your code changes.

-For more information regarding Mimosa, see http://mimosajs.com For more information regarding Karma, see http://karma-runner.github.io/
+For more information regarding Mimosa, see http://mimosajs.com

+For more information regarding Karma, see http://karma-runner.github.io/

 ## Usage

 Add `'mimosa-karma'` to your list of modules.
-That's all!
 Mimosa will install the module for you when you start up.

+There are two approaches for configuring Karma, either run `karma init` or you can tweak your mimosa config.

-To configure Karma, run `karma init karma.conf.js`.
+To configure Karma with `karma init`, run `karma init karma.conf.js`.
 This will ask you a few questions and generate a config file for Karma named karma.conf.js.

 If you prefer all your configuration to be in one place however, you can alternatively use your mimosa config file, adding the relevant configuration under a section named karma.
 The following link shows an example of how you can specify your karma configuration in Mimosa's config file eliminating the need for karma.conf.js: https://github.com/CraigCav/mimosa-karma/tree/master/example.

 ## Example Usage using karma init